mixxxdj/manual/source/chapters/user_interface.rst

 * :ref:`interface-sampler`
 * :ref:`interface-vc-mode`

-.. versionadded:: 1.11
 You can also use the specific :ref:`appendix-shortcuts`.

 .. _interface-head-master: